poets-ai/elegy/docs/low-level-api/basics.md

 | `summary`  | `summary_step` |
 | `init`     | `init_step`    |

-So for example if you wanted to customize what happens during `fit` you can customize the `train_step` method.
-Given this you might be wondering
+For example if you wanted to customize what happens during `fit` you could override the `train_step` method.
+However you might be wondering:

 !!! question
-    Why did we override `test_step` in the example if we called `fit`?
+    Why did we override `test_step` in the example if we wanted to call `fit`?

 The reason is that the default implementation has the following call structure: